-- A spreadsheet with all pupil's attendance is created by the Headship team and welfare/ attendance officer detailing weekly and annual attendance to date.
+- 1. [updated] A spreadsheet with all pupil's attendance is created by the Headship team and welfare/ attendance officer detailing weekly and annual attendance to date.
 This is shared with the pastoral team.
-Every child's attendance record is reviewed bi weekly - 2.
-In addition any attendance/punctuality trends noticed by classroom teachers are passed immediately to the headship team - 3.
-Contact is made with parents on the first day of absence for any pupil absence not reported to the school. - 4.
-The school will make every reasonable effort to contact families which may include a home visit or alert to police in particular circumstances.
-Any child for whom no contact has been made will be recorded as unauthorised absence. - 5.
-The schools will ask for medically certified evidence for any child with less than 90% attendance, and for all children reported absent due to sickness on the first and last days of the school term / holiday.
+Every child's attendance record is reviewed weekly - 2. updated In addition any attendance/punctuality trends noticed by classroom teachers are passed immediately to the headship team - 3.
+Contact is made with parents on the first day of absence for any pupil absence not reported to the school. - 4. updated The school will make every reasonable effort to contact families which may include a home visit or alert to police in particular circumstances.
+Any child for whom no contact has been made will be recorded as unauthorised absence. - 5. updated The schools will ask for medically certified evidence of the reason for absence for periods of more than 4 days continuous absence at any point in our processes, "when the school has a genuine and reasonable doubt about the authenticity of the illness" working together to improve school attendance May 22 (DfE) - a.

-- a.
 If a pupil's attendance falls below 96 percent, attendance is monitored and - b.
 A letter may be sent home raising concerns that their attendance has fallen below the school's expected standard. - c.
 You may be asked to meet the Head of School or - d.
-A fine may be issued according to circumstances and information arising from monitoring. - 6.
-Children whose attendance falls below 90 percent, are considered to be PERSISTENTLY ABSENT, and are reviewed termly by the education welfare officer (EWO).
+A fine may be issued according to circumstances and information arising from monitoring.. - 6. updated Children whose attendance falls below 90 percent, are considered to be PERSISTENTLY ABSENT, and are reviewed termly by the education welfare officer (EWO).
 In this case the steps above (i.e.6 a-c) will apply and a referral to the EWO may take place.